kennyMATCS/TrafficLights/README.md

 `/traffic delete` Deletes the currently faced traffic light. <br>

-`/traffic switch` Switches the red and green light on the currently faced traffic light. <br>

-`/traffic toggle` Toggles the currently faced traffic light. <br>

 `/traffic setgreentime <seconds>` Sets the amount of seconds a green light will remain at the currently faced traffic light. <br>

 `/traffic setredtime <seconds>` Sets the amount of seconds a red light will remain at the currently faced traffic light. <br>

-`/traffic list` Lists all traffic lights.